ahmedtaha100/ML_Cryptanalyst/README.md

 pip install 'tensorflow>=2.8.0,<2.14.0'
 ```

-## 🔒 Security Notice

-This toolkit is intended for research and educational purposes only.
-It demonstrates vulnerabilities in cryptographic implementations to help improve security.
-Users are responsible for ensuring their use complies with applicable laws and regulations.

 ## Academic Integrity and Plagiarism Reports

 In the main directory, you'll find comprehensive academic integrity verification reports: